 It’s your last morning of freshly baked pastries.
 Eat ‘em up and get in your farewells as you cruise into Juneau to transfer to the airport.

 Read this itinerary as a guide only; the itinerary is a guideline and may change in order to maximize wildlife and natural encounters.
 Variations in itinerary and the order of days may occur.
 ExpeditionTrips is not responsible for itinerary changes.

 A professional photographer guest host guides you on capturing the perfect shots—onboard, in-the-field, and one-on-one.
 Please contact ExpeditionTrips for details.

-Transfers and baggage handling between airport/vessel on embark/disembark days; shipboard accommodations; most spirits, wine, beer; non-alcoholic beverages; entry fees to national parks/preserves; from-the-ship adventure activities and equipment; one complimentary massage; and gear on loan (yoga mats and a limited supply of rubber boots); all meals onboard the ship.
+Transfers and baggage handling between airport/vessel on embark/disembark days; shipboard accommodations; most spirits, wine, beer; non-alcoholic beverages; entry fees to national parks/preserves; from-the-ship adventure activities and equipment; one complimentary massage; gear on loan (yoga mats and a limited supply of rubber boots); all meals onboard the ship.
 Subject to change without notice.

 Airfare; some premium wine, beer and liquor; port fees and taxes; discretionary gratuities to vessel's crew, typically 5-10% of fare; travel insurance; personal expenses; fuel surcharge may apply.